Skip to content

 }

-Fides will use your authorization value to construct the Authorization header to call your API endpoint, for example Authorization: test_authorization.
+Fides will use your authorization value to construct the Authorization header to call your API endpoint, for example, Authorization: test_authorization.

 You can also prefix your auth value with Basic, Bearer, or another auth scheme.

-PUT /v1/connection/test_webhook_connection_config
+PUT /v1/connection/test_webhook_connection_config/secret

 {